oneapi-src/oneDPL/CONTRIBUTING.md

-# How to contribute
+# How to Contribute

 We welcome community contributions to oneAPI DPC++ Library (oneDPL).
 You can:

 - Submit your changes directly with a [pull request](https://github.com/oneapi-src/oneDPL/pulls).
 - Log a bug or feedback with an [issue](https://github.com/oneapi-src/oneDPL/issues).

-# Pull requests
+# Pull Requests

 This project follows the
 [GitHub flow](https://guides.github.com/introduction/flow/index.html).
 To submit